- Monroe One

 - Superintendent's Conference Day builds off leadership retreat, engaging staff in reimagining Monroe One.

-- All staff participate in DEI workshop, assessing the strengths and areas of growth at the program and organizational level.
+- All staff participate in workshops, assessing the strengths and areas of growth at the program and organizational level.

 - Monroe One participates in Equity Challenge and informal listening campaigns.